b2renger/PdDroidPublisher/_posts/2015-11-01-Import_and_build.md

 #1- Download last distribution

-* Go [here](https://github.com/b2renger/PdDroidPublisher/releases) and dowload the latest release.
+* Go [here](https://github.com/b2renger/PdDroidPublisher/releases) and dowload the latest release (PdPartyPublisher-X.Y.Z.zip file).
 * Extract it to a directory that is convenient for you.

 #2- Import the project in eclipse

 When starting up eclipse, it should prompt you to select a workspace.
 It is a good practice to seperate your source from your eclipse workspace.
-You could porbably create a folder to keep your eclipse workspace, and a folder were you keep the code of the release, and your own code for your applications.
+We recommand to create a folder to keep your eclipse workspace, a folder were you keep ppp source code and your own code for your applications.

 ![create a workspace]({{site.baseurl}}/img/import_and_build/workspace_creation.png)